-From 2009 -2011, she had been involved as a researcher in the international research project (re)thinking improvisation, as a collaboration between the Vietnam National Academy of Music and the Malmö Academy of Music.
-Since 2012 she is carrying out an artistic doctoral project at the Malmö Academy of Music concerned with gesture in traditional Vietnamese music.
-This piece of research is also part of Music in Movement, an international research project on musical gesture headed by the Malmö Academy of Music.
+The last ten years she has been collaborating extensively with choreographers and theatre directors on many interdisciplinary projects.
+Between 2009 - 11, she was involved as an artistic researcher in the international research project (re)thinking improvisation, a collaboration between the Vietnam National Academy of Music and the Malmö Academy of Music.
+Between 2012-19 she carried out an artistic doctoral project at the Malmö Academy of Music concerned with the function of gesture in traditional Vietnamese music.

 Between 2021-23 she is an international postdoctoral research fellow at the Royal College of Music in Stockholm, and at the Institute of Arts, Faculty of Education Western Norway University of Applied Sciences.
 Her postdoc research topic is Music and identity in diaspora: new perspective on Vietnamese female immigrants in Scandinavia.
 The project is funded by the Swedish Research Council.